Construction Industry Sub-Contract: Fixed Price, No Retention

 - Clause 6 relates to liability, indemnity and insurance.
 There is the option to limit the Sub-Contractor’s liability to a fixed sum.

 - Clause 7 covers payment.
-The agreed price must be inserted here.
-The Sub-Contractor is required to submit invoices on a monthly basis.
+The fixed price must be inserted here.
+The Sub-Contractor is required to submit an invoice after practical completion of the Works.

 - Clause 8 deals with non-competition and non-solicitation.
 These optional provisions protect the Contractor by restricting the Sub-Contractor's ability to provide similar services for competitors and by preventing the Sub-Contractor from "poaching" the Contractor's staff or clients.
 Both restrictions are subject to optional limitations including time and geographical radius.